 BOSTON—The winner of the

-After Jasinski won the $500,000 prize on "Big Brother 9" in April 2008, he failed to file an income tax return and failed to pay taxes owed on the money, Ricci said.
+After Jasinski won "Big Brother 9" in April 2008, Ricci said Jasinski failed to file an income tax return and failed to pay taxes owed on the prize money.
 The series features contestants who live under constant surveillance and vote once a week to evict each other.